 Chocolate cake layers, apricot preserves, and a glossy chocolate frosting are the ingredients of the traditional Sacher Cake.
 Sacher Cake is a gorgeous cake suitable for any celebration and occasion.

 What is Sacher Cake (Sacher Torte History)

 Franz Sacher, an Austrian pastry chef, created the Sacher Torte in 1832.
-He made it for Prince von Metternich, and he was amazed with this exquisite chocolate cake.
+He made it for Prince von Metternich, and he was amazed by this exquisite chocolate cake.
 Thus, Sacher Torte is just a combination of the surname of the creator Sacher and the German term for cake, Torte.